 In stark contrast, the term skin condition refers to a specific skin problem, which may or may not be temporary.
 Skin conditions can be caused by a variety of different factors, including but not limited to hormonal changes, increased stress levels, frequency of sun exposure, diet, and lifestyle.
-And though some can be minor and easily treated, proper attendance to skin conditions often requires the guidance and assistance of a professional clinician.
+While some can be minor and easily treated, proper attendance to skin conditions often requires the guidance and assistance of a professional clinician.

 Learning more about the different skin types and various skin conditions can help you learn more about your own skin and how to care for it.
 Let’s dive in!

 Normal skin is most easily understood as naturally balanced and healthy, and is neither too oily nor too dry.
 It is well adjusted, tending not to be temperamental or sensitive when it comes to the introduction of new products or environments.
 Normal skin has a smooth texture, an even tone, and is strong with an ability to easily tolerate routine exfoliation and powerful skincare ingredients.
-That being said, it doesn’t need special care or even much more than your average daily moisturizer and SPF to stay healthy.
+That being said, it doesn’t need special care or much more than your average daily moisturizer and SPF to stay healthy.

 Sensitive skin is prone to redness and various forms of irritation, which can be static or recurrent.
 When irritation occurs, it can be triggered by any number of things, like a new skincare product or change in environment.
 As such, sensitive skin must be treated delicately.
 Harsh products are a definite no-no, and natural formulas are a wise choice.

-Those with combination skin simply experience a combination of various skin types.
+Those with combination skin experience a combination of various skin types.
 For example, they may have dryness in their cheeks with excess oil in their t-zone or chin area.
 But caring for combination skin doesn’t need to involve a menagerie of products and a lengthy routine.
 Keep it simple by seeking out skincare ingredients that work to balance moisture in the skin – things like rose flower oil and safflower seed oil.

 Some of the most common skin conditions include:

 Acne is not just reserved for those in their teen years.
-It is a super common skin condition affecting an estimated 9.4% of individuals globally; and despite popular belief, it fails to discriminate based on age range or skin type.
+It is a common skin condition affecting an estimated 9.4% of individuals globally; despite popular belief, it fails to discriminate based on age range or skin type.
 It occurs when pores become impacted with sebum and dead skin cells, plugging the pores, and causing clusters of pimples known as breakouts.